ZhuYuqicheng/Applied-Machine-Intelligence-Project/README.md

 # TUM AMI Project: Electricity Price Forecasting

 A practical Machine Learning lecture held by Professor **Klaus Diepold** at Technical University Munich (TUM).
 This lecture consists of reading assignment, essay writing, discussion session and final project.
-This repository contains codes, jupyter notebooks, report, etc. for the final project - "Forecasting for Leipzig's Electricity Price".
+This repository contains codes, jupyter notebooks, report, etc. for the final project - "*Electricity Price Forecasting*".

 > The spot price data obtained from MONTAL has been removed according to the regulation.